 - Rest long enough between sets: we usually need to rest somewhere between 1–5 minutes between sets, allowing us to lift harder in subsequent sets.
 This allows us to lift more weight overall, stimulating more muscle growth.
 A good rule of thumb is to let your breathing return to normal before starting your next set.

 - Train often enough: to maximize our rate of muscle growth, we want to train our muscles 2–4 times per week.
 Newer lifters tend to do well with 3 full-body workouts per week, whereas stronger intermediate lifters often benefit from training 4 days per week.
 But there’s lots of room for personal preference here.

-- Train hard enough: to make sure that we’re challenging our muscles, we need to bring our sets within 0–3 reps of failure on most sets.
+- Train hard enough: to ensure we’re challenging our muscles, we must bring our sets within 0–2 reps of failure on most sets.

-- Outlift yourself: we don’t need to hit PRs every workout, but we should always try to either add weight to the bar or eke out extra reps.
+- Focus on progressive overload: we don’t need to hit PRs every workout, but we should always try to either add weight to the bar or eke out extra reps.
 That’s how we achieve progressive overload, becoming bigger and stronger over time.
-This is arguably the most important point.
-You absolutely need to make sure that you’re continuing to get stronger.

-This might go without saying, but also make sure to train all of your muscles, and especially the biggest ones.
-Most people know to do the bench press and the biceps curl, but make sure that you’re squatting and deadlifting hard, and doing plenty of chin-up and rows.
-The more overall muscle mass you stimulate, the more muscle you’ll build, and the fewer calories will be left to spill over into fat gain.
+This might go without saying, but train all your muscles.
+Most people do bench presses and arm exercises, but make sure you’re also squatting and deadlifting and doing plenty of chin-up and rows.
+The more muscle mass you stimulate, the more calories your muscles will want, leaving fewer to store as fat.